Catalystt/thrive-assignment/README.md

 ## DockerHub Setup
-You should create your own DockerHub repo for this, and replace the repo in all of the images:
+You should create your own DockerHub repo for this, and replace the repo in all of the files below:
 * ./github/workflow/deploy.yaml:
 ![Imgur] (https://imgur.com/SVnkPtu.png)